Cheapest Cell Phone Plan

 Cell Phones Without Plans

-If you currently have a cell phone already and you’ve been with the same carrier for a while, I suggest looking for customer loyalty rebates and bonuses from your cell phone company first.
-Like it or not, loyalty often leads to the cheapest cell phone plan.
-If they can’t offer you anything worth your while, proceed to the following methods for finding cell phones without plans.
+If you currently have a cell phone already and you’ve been with the same carrier for a while, look for customer loyalty rebates and bonuses from your wireless provider first.
+Like it or not, loyalty often leads to the cheapest cell phone plans.
+If they can’t offer you anything worth your while, consider the following methods for finding cheap cell phones without plans.

 • Again, if you’re currently with a wireless company, check one of their retail stores or their website.
-All the big players will happily sell you a phone without requiring you to buying into one of their cell phone plans.
+All the big players will happily sell you a phone without requiring you to buy into one of their plans.
 Can you stomach paying three times more the phone?
-Because that’s about what it will cost you.
-It’s a turn-off, yes, but it does ensure you that particular phone will be compatible with that cell phone carrier’s network.
+Because that’s about what it will cost you as these are not typically the cheapest cell phones available.
+It’s a turn-off, yes, but it does ensure you that particular phone will be compatible with that wireless provider’s network.
 In many retail stores, you’ll find the plan-free price of a particular phone in small writing below the big advertised price.

-• If you’re looking for a cell phone which is independent of any wireless carrier, you’ll require what is called an unlocked cell phone.
+• If you’re looking for a headset that is independent of any wireless carrier, you’ll need what is called an unlocked cell phone.
 An unlocked cell phone doesn’t have a SIM card (or a “subscriber identification module”).
-SIM cards are what associate specific phones with specific cell phone companies.
+SIM cards are what associate specific phones with a specific company.
 Without a SIM card, a phone can be used on any network compatible with its features.
 When you join a company, that carrier will install their software and lock it.
-While an unlocked cell phone isn’t a necessity, it does give you a little more freedom when attempting to find the best opportunity for cell phone service without a contract.
+While an unlocked cell phone isn’t a necessity, it does give you a little more freedom when attempting to find the best wireless service without a contract.

-• And last but not least, don’t neglect to consider prepaid cell phones.
-They’re affordable phones with no contract; you just buy minutes from the wireless provider as you require them.
+• And last but not least, don’t forget to consider prepaid cell phones.
+Many pay as you go or prepaid services offer affordable phones with no contract; you just buy minutes from the wireless provider as you need them or find a monthly no contract plan that fits your needs.
 Many of these phones provide all the capabilities of normal cell phones.
-The minutes will, on the whole, cost you more than the same number of minutes in a contract, but if you use very little, it can still be cost-effective way to use a cell phone without a plan.
+In some cases the minutes for a no contract cell phone plan will cost you more than the same number of minutes in a contract, but if you use very little it can still be cost-effective way to use a cell phone without a plan.
+If you shop around a little you can likely find cheap prepaid cell phone plans that have a good network in your area and fit your needs.
+You can even find unlimited pay as you go plans these days that work with certain smartphones.

-So until the plan-free disposable cell phones catch on, you’ll enjoy some options to find yourself cell phones without plans.
-However, keep in mind these phones won’t be cheap in most cases.
-You’re paying for freedom.
-Cellular providers want you as a subscriber so you they offer deep discounts on their cell phones.
+So until the plan-free disposable phones catch on, you’ll enjoy some other viable options when shopping for cell phones without plans.
+However, keep in mind that some of these options won’t actually be cheap; you may pay a little more for freedom.
+Cellular providers want you as a subscriber so you they offer deep discounts on their cell phones with plans.

-If your situation requires that freedom, I really hope the information I’ve provided here helps you find what you need.
+If your situation requires that freedom, I really hope the information I’ve provided here on Cell Phones Without Plans helps you find what you need.